OS2bos/os2bos/README.rst

 All source code in this and the underlying directories is subject to the terms of the Mozilla Public License, v.
 2.0.

+The core version of the code is located here: https://github.com/OS2bos/os2bos/